Couples Chronicles Interview 11

 Dale: Let things go, see where it leads you and treasure it.

-David: No matter what mistakes the other person makes, it doesnt make a difference, because theyre only mistakes.
+David: No matter what mistakes the other person makes, it doesn’t make a difference, because they’re only mistakes.
 There is absolutely nothing Dale could do that would ever cause me to leave him.

-© 1999, Demian
+© 2022, Demian

-from Partners Task Force.
-Please do not copy this to other Web sites or a BBS.
+non-commercial use.
+Please do not copy this article to any Web site.